jaohaohsuan/coreos-ipxe-server/ipxe/README.md

 ls -l scripts/iso/*.iso
 ```

-You should see the `ipxe.iso` that can be mount on your vm.
+You should see the `coreos-macd.iso` that can be mount on your vm.

 [More](http://ipxe.org/download)